RoboKiwi/RoboKiwi.com/content/wiki/javascript/forcsharpdevelopers.md

 var value = getPossiblyNullValue() || "Default value";
 ```

+# Keywords

+## Modifiers

+`const` is JavaScript is equivalent to `readonly` in C#, not C#'s constant modifier `const`.
+It simply prevents re-assignment of the variable; the reference is still mutable.

+`Object.freeze()` in JavaScript makes the object immutable.
+It will throw an exception if you try to change the frozen object (or its prototype!).
+However it is shallow and
+only applies to the object's immediate properties; to make an object immutable at every level, you would have to recursively freeze all of its properties.

+`Object.seal()` prevents new properties from being added to an object (i.e. it can't be extended).
+Existing properties can still be modified.

 ## Globals

 Anything not defined within a function or using the var keyword, will be set on the global `window` object.